carlosdamazio/carlosdamazio.github.io/_posts/2018-04-29-[EN]-Isolating-Python-projects.md

 After reading this cases, you might come to a conclusion: IT'S A FREAKING MESS.

 Programming is not hard because you have to code.
-It's hard because you keep switching project and have to get your head around your thoughts to know where you were coding on each one.
+It's hard because you keep switching projects and have to get your head around your thoughts to know where you were coding on each one.
 Mind you that you need to memorize all the dependencies for each project.
 Imagine that.